andrewsuzuki/website-old/README.md

 The header has an interactive background consisting of [voronoi](https://en.wikipedia.org/wiki/Voronoi_diagram), animated using paper.js.

-Check out the site here (until I transfer my domain): [andrewsuzuki.github.io](https://andrewsuzuki.github.io)
+Check out the site here: [andrewsuzuki.com](https://andrewsuzuki.com)